 1. Effective Ingredients

-Dr. Robinson recommends looking for a soap that contains antimicrobial ingredients, which may be chemical compounds like benzalkonium chloride or botanical ones like tea tree oil or lemongrass.
+Dr. Robinson recommends looking for a soap that contains antimicrobial ingredients, which may be chemical compounds like benzalkonium chloride or benzoyl peroxide or botanical ones like tea tree oil or lemongrass.

 "The soap should also include moisturizing benefits so the skin does not become dehydrated and overly dry — these can include jojoba, coconut, sunflower or safflower oils," she says.